LLNL/mpibind/tutorials/llnl/README.md

 -o gpu-affinity=per-task
 ```

-In the following example, I use `cpu-affinity` in conjuction with `-c`
+In the following example, we use `cpu-affinity` in conjuction with `-c`
 to ask Flux to bind each task to two cores.
 Note that if
 `cpu-affinity` is not used, each task is bound to all of the
 requested cores (4x2) as we saw above.